OpenSourceBrain/osb-model-validation/README.md

-osb-model-validation
+OSB Model Validation
 ====================

-Tools for automated model validation in OpenSourceBrain projects.
+Tools for automated model validation in [Open Source Brain](http://www.opensourcebrain.org) projects, but which can be used for testing model behaviour on many simulation engines, both locally and on [Travis-CI](https://travis-ci.org).

 Instructions